Private revelation: Catholic theology

-In the doctrine of the Catechism, the revelations in the Word of God – such as the apparition of the three angels to Abraham and the angel who wrestled Jacob; the burning bush; the theophany on Mount Sinai; the pillar of cloud and pillar of fire; the visions and prophecies of the prophets; Elijah's test at the cave, and his assumption; the revelation to Peter ("You are the Christ"); the apparitions of the risen Christ to the Apostles, including the exceptional and unique apparition to Paul; the various miracles recorded in the Acts of the Apostles and in the Epistles; and the entire Book of Revelation – are not private revelations but are public revelation, though their original meaning and relevance for the church today are subject to interpretation.
+In the doctrine of the Catechism, the revelations in the Word of God – such as the apparition of the three angels to Abraham and the angel who wrestled Jacob; the burning bush; the theophany on Mount Sinai; the pillar of cloud and pillar of fire; the visions and prophecies of the prophets; Elijah's test at the cave, and his assumption; the revelation to Peter ("You are the Christ"); the apparitions of the risen Christ to the Apostles, including the exceptional and unique apparition to Paul; the various miracles recorded in the Acts of the Apostles and in the Epistles; and the entire Book of Revelation – are not private revelations but are public revelation, though their original meaning and relevance for modern Catholicism are subject to interpretation.
 The apparition of Our Lady of the Pillar to James the Greater is a private revelation, since it depends on facts not contained in the original deposit of faith.
-It, along with the canonization of saints, will never be dogmatically taught, but are taught as safe for Christian belief.

-Because, as the Catechism maintains, Christ promised that the Holy Spirit would lead the church into every truth, the Lord leads the church into a deeper understanding of the original deposit.
-To suitably apply the truths of revelation to the needs of each age, the magisterium examines carefully private revelations, to assure that they are in accord with church doctrine.
-Christ warned that false prophets would come and that the tree will be known by its fruit.
+The Catechism maintains that Christ promised that the Holy Spirit would lead the church into every truth, and that therefore God leads the church into a deeper understanding of the original deposit of faith.
+The magisterium of the Catholic Church, therefore, carefully examines private revelations, to assure that they are in accord with church doctrine.
+Catholic sources argue that this is necessary because Christ warned that false prophets would come and that the tree will be known by its fruit.

 Types of revelation

-Private revelation is a heavenly message that helps people live by divine revelation.
+Private revelation, in Catholicism, is a heavenly message that helps people live by divine revelation.
 Various types of private revelations have been reported in the Catholic Church.